Mary Theresa (Hall) Place

-A complete obituary will appear in a later edition of The Post-Star.
+There will be no calling hours.
+A celebration of life will be held at a later date.

-Arrangements are under the care of the Singleton Sullivan Potter Funeral Home, 407 Bay Road, Queensbury.
-Those who wish may make online condolences at sbfuneralhome.com.
+The family would like to express their appreciation to the dedicated staff at The Pines in Glens Falls and the providers from Hudson Headwaters for their compassionate care of Mary.

-To plant a tree in memory of Mary Place as a living tribute, please visit Tribute Store.
+Arrangements are under the care of the Singleton Sullivan Potter Funeral Home, 407 Bay Road, Queensbury and those who wish may make online condolences at sbfuneralhome.com.

 Obituaries Newsletter